farcasterxyz/auth-monorepo/packages/connect/README.md

 Returns the parsed parameters.
 Your app should use these to construct a Sign In With Farcaster message.

-Throws if URI is invalid.
+Returns an error if URI is invalid.

 ```ts
 const params = authClient.parseSignInURI({